ashwina10/next-project-setup/web/README.md

 # Project setup with Next.js

-## Using prettier, eslint and husky
+## Using prettier, eslint and husky.

 ### **Install next.js package**